ZZROTDesign/docker-clean/README.md

 (Keep in mind that bats does not have to be ShellChecked, and thus if you are adding tests to .bats don't worry about linting.)

 You can either download the ShellCheck program: https://github.com/koalaman/shellcheck or use the ShellCheck website: http://www.shellcheck.net/

-Don’t get discouraged!
-We estimate that the response time from the maintainers is around: 24 hours.

 ## License